INK-Solutions/conventions/README.md

 ### What is this project about?

-This project is a set of best practices and conventions that we as Java Excellence Center are following.
+This project is a set of best practices and conventions that we at INK Solutions are following.

 ### Why do we need conventions?